-Furthermore, the roasting profile has a direct impact on the number of phenylene Danes in your coffee.
-Light to medium roasting is less bitter, yet retains the true coffee flavor that we all know and love.
-When roasting reaches the Dark stage, most of us are only aware of the bitter, notorious flavor.
+Furthermore, the roasting profile directly impacts the number of phenylene Danes in your coffee.
+Light to medium roasting is less bitter yet retains the authentic coffee flavor we all know and love.
+When roasting reaches the Dark stage, we are only aware of the bitter, notorious taste.

 How to Stay Away From Bitterness

 Will you only buy Arabica to avoid the harsh flavor of coffee?
 You surely know that Arabica is less bitter and sour than Robusta, so will you only buy Arabica to avoid the bitter taste of coffee?
-This isn’t necessary because there are a few things you can do to assist lessen the bitterness in your coffee cup.
+This isn’t necessary because you can do a few things to lessen the bitterness in your coffee cup.

-Because the purpose of brewing is to extract caffeine, you don’t want to put too much caffeine in your coffee cup because the taste would be unpleasant.
+Because brewing is meant to extract caffeine, you don’t want to put too much caffeine in your coffee cup because the taste would be unpleasant.